Nuovalo/website/_pages/about.md

 > Our solutions provide the assurance of pension-like lifetime income more efficiently than existing solutions by eliminating the high costs associated with guarantees and risk transfer.
 {: .text-justify}

-Nuovalo Tontine Solutions is a global solutions provider of longevity risk-sharing design and technology services.
+Nuovalo Longevity Income Solutions is a global solutions provider of longevity risk-sharing design and technology services.
 {: .text-justify}
 We don’t merely offer a product; we offer a flexible solutions platform that enables asset managers, insurers, and pension plans to design a customized set of retirement portfolio accumulation and decumulation solutions of their own.
 {: .text-justify}